 When applying for a passport, legal identification is required, including a birth certificate, a U.S. passport (it can be an expired one), a certificate of citizenship, and/or a certificate of naturalization.
 Newly married or divorced applicants who wish to have their names changed on their passport will need supporting documentation, such as an official marriage certificate or divorce decree.
 If your photo ID comes from out of state, you may also have to present a second form of identification, such as a Social Security card.

 You also will need new passport photos.
-Typically, drugstores and places like Costco offer same-day passport photo services and should be up to date on the latest requirements, including the right size and exposure of the photo, as well as what kind of accessories or facial expressions are accepted and preferred – i.e., glasses off, and a neutral expression.
+Typically, drugstores and places like Costco offer same-day passport photo services and should be up to date on the latest requirements, including the right size and exposure of the photo, as well as what kind of accessories or facial expressions are accepted and preferred—for example, glasses off and a neutral expression.

-Finally, you will be asked to provide a check or money order to cover the $110 fee (children under 16 pay $80), and you will need to have the proper forms filled out.
+Finally, you will be asked to provide a check or money order to cover the $110 fee (children under 16 pay $80, plus an additional $35 acceptance fee), and you will need to have the proper forms filled out.
 If you’re renewing a passport, you must send the old one with the application.

 Even if you already have a passport, many countries require that it be valid at least six months after traveling there.
 Another caveat for some countries is that you must have at least two blank pages for visa stickers and stamps.
 These are all things that can curtail your travel unexpectedly at the airport, so review the specific requirements of the countries you will be traveling to and through.